-None of the testable explanations based on access to information can explain the conundrum.
-One (untestable) possibility under the second rubric is that the same personality characteristics that lead scholars to churn out many papers are correlated with other characteristics that generate high salaries and make them more likely to move.
+One (perhaps testable) possibility under the second rubric is that the same personality characteristics that lead scholars to churn out many papers are correlated with other characteristics that generate high salaries and make them more likely to move.
 Some of the correlations may be with characteristics that might be viewed as desirable.
-For examples, those who write a lot might also be energetic or even better teachers, might be more active departmental citizens, and/or less troublesome and more stable colleagues.
-Some might be viewed as undesirable-they might agitate more successfully for salary increases, either by soliciting and receiving job offers and/or by clever negotiation with their current employer.
+For examples, those who write a lot might also be energetic or even better teachers, might be more active departmental citizens, and/or less troublesome and

-27One might also guess that higher-ranked schools pay more attention to total citations, which as we showed are the major determinant of reputation, and less to Q. Re-estimating the equation in Column (3) of Table 9 by adding the interactions of the department's ranking (rating) with Q, q_1 and q{21} suggests that this is not the case in this subsample.
-The interaction terms were insignificant individually and as a group, F(3, 550)=0.92, (F(3, 348)= 0.64).
+28One might also guess that higher-ranked schools pay more attention to total citations, which, as we showed, are the major determinant of reputation, and less to Q. Re-estimating the equation in Column (3) of Table 9 by adding the interactions of the department's ranking (rating) with Q, q_1 and q{21} suggests that this is not the case in this subsample.
+The interaction terms were insignificant individually and as a group, F(3, 550)=0.92, (F(3, 348)=0.64).

-28The main effect of the indicator for moved was highly significant and implied that, other things equal, those who had moved earned 14 percent more per year than otherwise identical faculty who had not.
+29The estimates imply that, other things equal, those who had moved earned 14 percent more per year than otherwise identical faculty who had not.
 This result is consistent with the Ransom's (1993) findings on the relation between academic salaries and job tenure.